DennisOosterling/use-shopify/README.md

 ```

 ## Demo
-A simple example can be found in the `./example` folder, a more extensive [demo](https://trusting-swirles-fca8d6.netlify.app/) can be found [here](https://trusting-swirles-fca8d6.netlify.app/)
+A simple example can be found in the `./example` folder, there is also a more extensive [demo](https://trusting-swirles-fca8d6.netlify.app/) and the repo can be found [here](https://github.com/DennisOosterling/use-shopify-example)

 ## Usage